Wiretap Channels with Random States Non-Causally Available at the Encoder: Proof of Lemma

 With respect to the above definitions, Lemma \ref{LEMMA:soft_covering_UB} states an upper bound on the relative entropy of interest. \begin{lemma} For every fixed superposition codebook $\mathcal{B}_n$, we have

-where $h(\cdot)$ is the binary entropy function. \end{lemma} The proof of the lemma is omitted as it follows the same steps as in the proof of \cite[Lemma 2]{Goldfeld_WTCII_semantic2015} (see Appendix A therein for details).
-Based on Lemma \ref{LEMMA:soft_covering_UB}, if the relative entropy of interest does not decay exponentially fast, then the same is true for the terms on the right-hand side (RHS) of (\ref{EQ:expanded divergence bound}).
-Therefore, to establish Lemma \ref{LEMMA:soft_covering}, its suffices to show that the probability (with respect to a random superposition codebook) of the RHS not vanishing exponentially fast to 0 as $n\to\infty$, is double-exponentially small.
+where $h(\cdot)$ is the binary entropy function. \end{lemma} The proof of the lemma is omitted as it follows the same steps as in the proof of \cite[Lemma 3]{Goldfeld_WTCII_semantic2015} (see Appendix B therein for details).
+Based on Lemma \ref{LEMMA:soft_covering_UB}, to prove Lemma \ref{LEMMA:soft_covering} it suffices to show that the probability (with respect to a random superposition codebook) of the RHS of \eqref{EQ:expanded divergence bound} not vanishing exponentially fast to 0 as $n\to\infty$, is double-exponentially small.